-- Section 21103(d) of the HSL provides that the crew of a wreck or relief train may be allowed to remain or go on duty for not more than 4 additional hours in any period of 24 consecutive hours when an emergency exists and the work of the crew is related to the emergency.
-An emergency ends when the track is cleared and the railroad line is open to traffic. - The following is additional guidance provided in 49 CFR Part 228, Appendix A. - o A crew could work up to 16 hours, rather than 12. - The HSL specify that an emergency ceases to exist for purposes of this provision when the track is cleared and the line is open for traffic. - An "emergency" for purposes of wreck or relief service may be a less extraordinary or catastrophic event than an unavoidable accident or an act of God under the emergency provision of the HSL.
+- Title 49 CFR § 228.405(c) provides that the crew of a wreck or relief train may be allowed to remain or go on duty for not more than 4 additional hours in any period of 24 consecutive hours when an emergency exists and the work of the crew is related to the emergency.
+An emergency ends when the track is cleared and the railroad line is open to traffic. - The following is additional guidance provided in 49 CFR Part 228, Appendix A. - o A crew could work up to 16 hours, rather than 12. - This provision specifies that an emergency ceases to exist when the track is cleared and the line is open for traffic. - o An "emergency" for purposes of wreck or relief service may be a less extraordinary or catastrophic event than an unavoidable accident or an act of God under the emergency provision at 49 CFR § 228.403(a).